MikelMNJ/front-end-template/README.md

 ## About Middleware and Afterware
 A middleware function is used to execute something prior to the reducer's state update.
 Afterware is much the same, but runs after the state update has occured.
-Middleware and afterware can be added to the arrays of the same name in *store.js*, example: `const middlewares = [ apiMiddleware ];`
+Middleware and afterware can be added to the arrays of the same name in *store.jsx*, example: `const middlewares = [ apiMiddleware ];`

 An example of middleware that this app uses can be found when any API action is called.
-Please see *wares/apiMiddleware.js* for the full example, including the `apiRelay()` function:
+Please see *wares/apiMiddleware.jsx* for the full example, including the `apiRelay()` function:
 ```jsx
 const apiMiddleware = (dispatch, action) => {
   if (action) {